JoshData/crs-reports-website/README.md

 		]
 	}

 Grant the IAM account full access to the public website bucket in Properties > Permissions > Add bucket policy.
-Replace `BUCKET_NAME_HERE` with the _public website bucket name_ and `IAM_USER_ARN_HERE` with the IAM user ARN in the four places they appear:
+Replace `BUCKET_NAME_HERE` with the _public website bucket name_ and `IAM_USER_ARN_HERE` with the IAM user ARN in the four places they appear. **If you already created the CloudFront distribution, this bucket will already have an access policy granting CloudFront access.
+You will have to merge the policies.**

 	{
 	  "Id": "Policy1471615487213",